 The Atlantis project is built using the UNCLOS project template.
 This template consists of four main top level folders; Maritime lines, Seabed, Sediment data and Outer limit.
 The maritime lines folder will hold all the data that has no reference to depth or is located at the sea surface.
 The Seabed folder will hold all the data located at the seabed, like bathymetric profiles, foot of slope points and so on.
 The Sediment data folder will hold all the subsurface data like seismic, interpretations, velocities, sediment profiles etc. The Outer limit folder will hold all datasets which is used to construct the outer limit.
 We are now going to open the Atlantis project and look closer at this project structure.

-Exercise Open the Atlantis project Click File > Open > Project Browse to the location of the Atlantis project (Geocap1/Projects/Atlantis_3/db) Select the Atlantis db file and click Open 3.
+Open the Atlantis project

+- 1. Click File > Open > Project - 2.
+Browse to the location of the Atlantis project (Geocap1/Projects/Atlantis_3/db) - 3.
 Select the Atlantis.db file and click Open.